Natural Supplements Power Arthritis Relief

 Another way to take B-vitamins in natural supplements is to choose a balanced whole food multivitamin.
 Stay away from high-dosage, single nutrient B supplements that may pose nerve damage risks.
 B-vitamins taken within the formulation of a multivitamin should be well balanced.
 When choosing B-vitamin supplements, do so in a multivitamin that provides 100% of the RDA of 2 mg for B6 and 400 mcg (0.4mg) for folate.
 Look also for Vitamin B12 at 6 mcg (100%) which works in tandem with folate.
 Click on this link for more information on multivitamin multimineral supplements

 Natural supplements you should avoid according to Arthritis Today

 An August, 2007 article from Arthritis Today, the magazine of the Arthritis Foundation, listed a total of nine supplement ingredients that you should avoid in natural supplements for the reasons quoted from the article:

 By the way, the company that we recommend in the final paragraph has never used any of the above ingredients in any of their products.

 In 2003, the company we had entrusted for natural supplements for sustaining overall health, introduced a science-based pain management program consisting of three separate products that work together synergistically.

 My husband and I have had wonderful results with these natural supplements for relief of pain and management of arthritis stiffness and swelling.
-Even after total knee replacements, and extreme right shoulder arthritis, he plays tennis three or four times times a week.
+My husband’s knees are in the best shape they’ve been in for ten years.
+He now plays tennis three times a week.
 My neck arthritis symptoms are completely under control.
-Neither of us takes pain drugs of any kind.
+Neither of us takes drugs of any kind.